-Transfer students from two-year and four-year US accredited institutions must have a minimum cumulative GPA of 2.2 out of 4.0 and must have completed with a grade of "C" or better in at least one calculus course and one science course in chemistry, physics, or biology that are approved for transfer credit toward degree requirements in the Biomedical Engineering Program.
+Transfer students are subject to the "General requirements for admission of transfers" of West Chester University.
+In addition, Transfer students from two-year and four-year US accredited institutions must have a minimum cumulative GPA of 2.2 out of 4.0 and must have completed with a grade of "C" or better in at least one calculus course and one science course in chemistry, physics, or biology that are approved for transfer credit toward degree requirements in the Biomedical Engineering Program.